As the world becomes more eco-conscious, society is turning to electric cars.

 Meanwhile, a data from 2018 shows that a huge majority of electricity all over the world (about 61%) is still generated by coal and gas combined.

-So unless you’re driving your electric car in countries like New Zealand or Norway where renewable sources generate more than 80% of electricity, it’s very likely that you’ll be charging it with electricity that was created by fossil fuels.
+So unless you’re driving your electric car in countries like New Zealand or Norway where renewable sources like solar panels generate more than 80% of electricity, it’s very likely that you’ll be charging it using electricity generated from burning fossil fuels.

 Can Electric Car Batteries be Recycled?